Teradata/quickstarts/README.md

 There are two ways to build documentation locally:
 1. Build using Docker - this method is quick to setup but the build process takes longer.
 It's best for occasional contributors.
 2. Build directly on your machine - this method takes longer to setup but builds are much faster.
-Use it if you intend to contribute on ongoing basis.
+Use it if you intend to contribute on an ongoing basis.

 #### Build using Docker